Banora Point

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 155 trips per day across all routes, equating to approximately 8 weekly trips per stop.
+The service frequency averages 155 trips per day across all routes, equating to roughly 8 weekly trips per stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport